eerimoq/async/README.rst

 - A simple shell.

-- A basic TCP client.
+- TCP client and server.

 - Secure communication with SSL/TLS.